-3. If a parent / carer has chosen a particular school because the child has exceptional social or medical circumstances or the parent is disabled, this should be indicated with the reasons for choosing the school.
-Parents / carers must also provide documented social, medical or psychological evidence in support of the application from an appropriate independent registered professional which clearly explains why the child should attend this school.

-4. Children with older brothers or sisters (including adopted siblings, fostered siblings, step siblings and those living as siblings in the same family unit), attending the Academy or any member school of the Bright Futures Educational Trust at the date of the younger child's admissions.

-5. Distance - children whose permanent home address is closest to the academy will be given priority.
+- 1. Children who are looked after by the Local Authority and children who are previously looked after by a Local Authority.
+Previously looked after children are children who were looked after, but cease to be so because they were adopted or became subject to a residency order or special guardianship order. - 2.
+If a parent/carer has chosen a particular school because the child has exceptional social or medical circumstances or the parent is disabled, this should be indicated with the reasons for choosing the school.
+Parents/carers must also provide documented social, medical or psychological evidence in support of the application from an appropriate independent registered professional which explains why the child should attend this school. - 3.
+Children with older brothers or sisters (including adopted siblings, fostered siblings, step siblings and those living as siblings in the same family unit), attending the Academy. - 4.
+Distance children whose permanent home address is closest to the academy will be given priority.
 This will be measured in a straight line from the child's permanent home address to the centre of the Academy building.

-6. If there are more children in any of the individual categories than there are places remaining, then those children who live nearest to the school by a straight line (radial) measure will have priority.
+5. If there are more children in any of the individual categories than there are places remaining, then those children who live nearest to the school by a straight line (radial) measure will have priority.
 The distance is measured using a geographical information system and the measurement is taken from the centre point of the Academy to the centre point of the home.
-7. If siblings from multiple births (twins, triplets, etc.) apply for a place and the Academy would reach its Published Admission Number after admitting one or more, but before admitting of all those siblings, the Academy will offer a place to each of the siblings, even if doing so takes the Academy above its Published Admission Number